• fire bedroom

 • Record-keeping and documentation: Incomplete records of fire safety checks and actions can lead to compliance issues.

 With more than 34,000 house fires in the UK per year, it’s more important than ever to overcome these challenges especially when 63% of house fires are preventable accidents.
+In the healthcare and education sectors, these risks are even more acute due to the vulnerability of occupants.
 How to overcome these challenges:

 Fire Extinguishers